 Bread and Butter Zucchini Pickles are one of my favourite condiments.
 Easy to prepare, inexpensive too, this is a great recipe to prepare as gifts for friends or to stock your pantry for the winter months ahead.

 The only downside of canning for me is that John.e and McKenna don’t care much for pickled foods.
-You might think that it would be favourable to me, since I would have all of these Bread and Butter Zucchini Pickles to myself, but you see, I find immense pleasure in sharing food with loved ones.
+You might think that I’d be happy about it, since I would have all of these Bread and Butter Zucchini Pickles to myself.
+But, you see, I find immense pleasure in sharing food with loved ones.
 So, when I put so much work into preparing a small pantry stocked with canned items, I find it rather disappointing that I’m the only one to marvel at their deliciousness.

 On the bright side, I did get to share these pickles with Linda, one of our friends in our building.
 She’s always super appreciative of jams, jellies, pickles, and preserves.
 And, even though I always look forward to the email she sends with her thoughts and compliments, it’s the fact that she brings back the jars that makes me happier.
 I re-use my mason jars all the time.
 And, since I can so much, I hate having to replace the jars, because I’ve given so many away.